France denies harbouring Venezuelan – Realnews Magazine

 France in May summoned Venezuela’s envoy over accusations that President Nicolas Maduro’s government had been harassing its embassy in Caracas, including by cutting water and electricity to the ambassador’s residence.

-France is among dozens of countries that do not recognise Maduro’s disputed 2018 re-election and considers Guaido to be Venezuela’s rightful president.
+France is among dozens of countries that do not recognise Maduro’s disputed 2018 re-election and consider Guaido to be Venezuela’s rightful president.

 Maduro has previously accused French Ambassador Romain Nadal of meddling in Venezuela’s internal affairs.